Literature (LIT)

 LIT 250 Critical Approaches to Literature Credits: 3

 This course offers students the elemental skill necessary for academic literary research and analysis.
 It covers the major literary critical tools in a systematic way.
-Required of all Literature and Creative Writing majors
+Required of all Literature and Creative Writing majors.
+Students are strongly encouraged to have completed ENG 151, EMLS 151, or an equivalent introductory composition course before enrolling in this course.

 Spring: All Years